 EXECUTIVE BOARD OFFICERS

 A Montreal native armed with film and communications studies at Université Laval in Quebec City, Michel went straight to work in the production department in the early 1980s, which was a pivotal moment in the strengthening of this department.
 He has long since taken on the role of production manager, working on both drama and documentaries alike, for international and local productions, and often with well-known names like Arcand, Attenborough, Beaudin, Friedkin, Girard, Lamothe, Lepage, Low and Schrader.
-Michel was on the Executive Board first in 2005-2006, and again since 2011 as a representative for production managers.
+Michel was on the Executive Board first in 2005-2006, and again since 2011.

 Tristan was born in Switzerland in 1975 and immigrated to Quebec in 1984.
 After obtaining his college degree in cinema, Tristan decided to follow acting in order to broaden his field of becoming a better director.
 He entered the Conservatoire d'art dramatique of Montreal in 1997, at the end of his studies in 2000, he received a leading role in the hit TV series Tribu.com.
 In 2005, he was one of 29 directors accepted at the American Film Institute Conservatory (AFI) in Hollywood.
 Since then, Tristan has directed a number of feature films for television including a nomintion for Best Director and Best Picture at the 2015 DGC Awards and the 2016 Canadian Screen Awards, as well as numerous short films, video clips, commercials and video games.
 He collaborated on the screenwriting of a few feature films at Parallaxes, including La Chute de Sparte and Mort-Terrain, co-written with Biz.
 Tristan is also a representative for the Quebec directors on the Executive Board at the Directors Guild of Canada as well as the National Director Division.